vanvalenlab/kiosk-console/README.md

 # DeepCell Kiosk: A Scalable and User-Friendly Environment for Biological Image Analysis

-The DeepCell Kiosk is the entry point for users to easily spin up an end-to-end DeepCell environment in the cloud using [Kubernetes](https://kubernetes.io/).
-Following the infrastructure-as-code model as a guide, this repository allows researchers to easily deploy and scale a deep learning platform for biological image analysis.
-Once launched, users can drag-and-drop vast amounts of images to be processed in parallel using publicly available, or custom-built, TensorFlow models.<sup>[1](#footnote1)</sup>
+The DeepCell Kiosk is the entry point for users to spin up an end-to-end DeepCell environment in the cloud using [Kubernetes](https://kubernetes.io/).
+It is designed to allow researchers to easily deploy and scale a deep learning platform for biological image analysis.
+Once launched, users can drag-and-drop images to be processed in parallel using publicly available, or custom-built, TensorFlow models.<sup>[1](#footnote1)</sup>

 The scalability of the DeepCell Kiosk software is enabled by [cloud computing](https://en.wikipedia.org/wiki/Cloud_computing).
-(At present, the Kiosk is only compatible with [Google Cloud](https://cloud.google.com/), although [AWS](https://aws.amazon.com/) support is in development.)
+At present, the Kiosk is only compatible with [Google Cloud](https://cloud.google.com/), although [AWS](https://aws.amazon.com/) support is in development.

 A running example of the DeepCell Kiosk is live at [DeepCell.org](https://deepcell.org).
 A [FAQ](http://www.deepcell.org/faq) page is also available.